Citing Orwell’s ‘1984,’ judge orders Trump administration to return slavery exhibits removed from Philadelphia museum

 “The government can convey a different message without restraint elsewhere if it so pleases, but it cannot do so to the President’s House until it follows the law and consults with the City,” Rufe wrote.

+The Interior Department told CNN in a statement Tuesday that it disagreed with the court ruling and that it was planning to file an appeal.

+“The National Park Service routinely updates exhibits across the park system to ensure historical accuracy and completeness,” the department said.
+“If not for this unnecessary judicial intervention, updated interpretive materials providing a fuller account of the history of slavery at Independence Hall would have been installed in the coming days.”

-CNN has reached out to the White House, Interior Department and Philadelphia Mayor Cherelle Parker for comment.
+CNN has reached out to the White House and and Philadelphia Mayor Cherelle Parker for comment.

 The dispute is playing out as the Trump administration has ramped up its effort to purge cultural institutions of materials that conflict with the president’s views ahead of the nation’s 250th anniversary in July.